OkayHughes/open-lab-notebook/src/posts/DA_HOMME/optimizing_imex.md

 ## Checking if rest of imex routines are broken:
 Hypothesis: treatment of Fn (residual) does not include QHE terms?
 Experiment: disable QHE terms in explicit.
 Is convergence better?
+  * If extra terms of QHE are omitted, numerical Jacobian converges in 3 iterations past day 10!
+  * Do addition of QHE change acoustic mode?

 ## Update to residual definition?